JaymesKat/blog-restful-api/README.md

  This API returns a list of articles

+##

+## Requirements

+Ensure that you have installed the following on your local machine;
+- `PHP 5 or newer`
+- `Composer for application dependency management`, [installation instructions here](https://getcomposer.org/download/)

 ## Running the API

 It's very simple to get the API up and running.
 First, create the database (and database